wkumari/draft-wkumari-opsawg-sdi/README.md

    and discovers that it has not yet been configured.
 It enters its autoboot state, and begins DHCPing.
 Sirius' DHCP server provides it with an IP address and the address of the configuration server.
-The router uses TFTP to fetch a file named according to its serial number (acme_17894321.cfg).
-It then uses its private key to decrypt this file, and, assuming it validates, installs the new configuration.
+The router uses TFTP to fetch its config file (note that this is existing functionality).
+The device attempts to load the config file - if this fails, it then tries to uses its private key to decrypt the file, and, assuming it validates, installs the new configuration.

    Only the "correct" device will have the required private key and be